 Under certain regularity assumptions, the generator is a {\em diffusion operator}, that is,

 where $a$ is a symmetric, non-negative matrix.
-The problem now is how to recover $X_t^x$ starting from $L$ (or, more precisely, from the coefficients $a$ and $u$ defining it).
-It turns out that It\^o's calculus may be used to solve this problem as follows.
-Write $a=v^\top v$ and form the stochastic differential equation
+The problem now is how to recover $X_t^x$ (in law) starting from $L$ (or, more precisely, from the coefficients $\{a_{ij}\}$ and $\{u_i\}$ defining it).
+It turns out that It\^o calculus may be used to solve this problem as follows.
+Write $a=vv^\top$ and form the stochastic differential equation

 Under mild conditions on the coefficients, it is shown that this equation has a unique solution $X_t^x$ with $X^x_0=x$.
-This of course means that
+This means that

 so a notion of stochastic integral is required here in order to properly interpret the last term above.
 It is now immediate to check that $X_t^x$ solves the problem in the sense that (\ref{ckol}), (\ref{mark}) and (\ref{semgen}) are satisfied if we set $\mathfrak R(t,x,B)=P(X_t^x\in B)$, where $P$ is Wiener measure.
 Here we only check that (\ref{semgen}) holds.
-From It\^o's formula (\ref{fkform2}), for any $f:\mathbb R^n\to\mathbb R$ we have
+From It\^o formula (\ref{fkform2}), for any $f:\mathbb R^n\to\mathbb R$ we have

 where $M_t^f$ is a martingale.
 By taking expectation we see that